-- Your limited company can charge Value Added Tax on the goods and services it sells.
-This is known as output tax.
+- You can charge VAT on the goods and services you sell.
+This is known as ‘output tax’.

-- Companies can reclaim VAT that they have paid on goods and services bought from other businesses.
-This is known as input tax.
+- You can reclaim VAT you’ve paid on goods and services bought from other businesses.
+This is known as ‘input tax’.

-- Businesses are eligible for VAT refunds if they sell zero-rated products or services and purchase standard-rated products or services.
+- Your business will be eligible for VAT refunds if you sell zero-rated products or services and purchase standard-rated products or services.

 - Voluntary VAT registration can make your company appear larger and more established.
-This can be particularly appealing to other VAT registered businesses and clients.
+This can give you a competitive advantage, especially if you’re dealing with other VAT-registered businesses and clients.

-- If output tax exceeds input tax, a business will be required to pay the difference to HMRC.
-This could cause potential problems if a business is faced with a large, unexpected VAT bill.
+- If output tax exceeds input tax, you will need to pay the difference to HMRC.

 How do I reclaim VAT?

-It is important to keep records and valid VAT invoices to support these claims.
+It is important to keep records and valid VAT invoices to support your claims.
 You will also have to show how you reached the figures for the VAT you are reclaiming.

 It is not possible to reclaim VAT on:

-- Business entertainment costs, goods and services used to make VAT exempt supplies.
+- Goods and services used to make VAT-exempt supplies

 How do I cancel my VAT registration?

-To de-register your company for VAT, you must contact HMRC online or by post within 30 days of your reason for wanting to cancel, and you should provide notification of the date from which you wish your VAT registration to cease.
-Until this date, you should continue to charge and account for VAT.
+To cancel VAT registration, you must contact HMRC online or by post (using form VAT7) within 30 days of the date your business stops being eligible.
+You will need to state the reason for de-registration and the date from which your VAT registration should stop.
+Until this date, you must continue to charge and account for VAT.

-HMRC will contact you within approximately 3 weeks to confirm the official date of de-registration.
-You will be required to submit a final VAT return.
-You must keep all VAT records for 6 years from this date.
+Within approximately 3 weeks of submitting the application, HMRC will contact you to confirm the official date of de-registration.
+You will then be required to submit a final VAT return.
+You must also keep all VAT records for 6 years from the de-registration date.

 Optional VAT Flat Rate Scheme

-Businesses normally pay or reclaim VAT based on the difference between the VAT charged on sales and the VAT paid on purchases.
-The Flat Rate Scheme was introduced to reduce the administrative burden on small businesses by allowing them to pay HMRC a fixed rate of VAT.
-This means that businesses can keep the monetary difference between what they charge and what they pay in VAT, but they can only reclaim VAT on the purchase of capital assets over £2,000.
+The Flat Rate Scheme was introduced to reduce the administrative burden on small businesses by allowing them to pay HMRC a fixed rate of VAT instead.
+This means that you can keep the monetary difference between output and input tax, but you can only reclaim VAT on purchases of capital assets over £2,000.

-To be eligible to join this scheme, a business must be VAT-registered and have an annual VAT taxable turnover of less than £150,000 (excl.
+To be eligible to join this scheme, your business must be VAT-registered and have an annual VAT-taxable turnover of less than £150,000 (excl.
 VAT).
 You can join the Flat Rate Scheme online when you register your company for VAT.